 The first step in developing a catch card harvest authorization involved creating an application for anglers interested in angling for bull trout.
 We made the form available through the Region 1 MFWP office and over MFWP's web site.
 The application required the angler's name, address, automated licensing system (ALS) number and permit area (waters) where they chose to fish.
-Applicants were asked to include the previous year's catch card with the survey for the 2010 - 2011 season.
 Anglers were not given duplicate catch cards during the season if the original was lost.
-To ensure consistent, high-quality information from participating anglers, we required that all applications be submitted to the Region One FWP office in Kalispell.
+To ensure consistent, high-quality information to and from participating anglers, we required that all applications be submitted to the Region One FWP office in Kalispell.
 There continued to be no charge for the permit/catch card.

 After a completed application was processed, a permit and numbered catch card was issued to each angler.
 The catch cards provided general instructions for anglers fishing for bull trout on Lake Koocanusa and the request to keep the card until a survey was sent.
-The cards requested entry of the catch zone, fish length, month and day of catch for each fish harvested in Lake Koocanusa.
-Additionally, we requested supplemental information: total number of days fished for bull trout, total number of bull trout caught and released, and added a catch and release log that included zone, length, month, and day.
-We also asked what percent of the time each angler fished with two lines.
+The cards requested entry of the catch zone, fish length, month and day of catch for each fish harvested from Lake Koocanusa.
+Additionally, we requested supplemental information: total number of days fished for bull trout, total number of bull trout caught and released, and a catch and release log that included zone, length, month, and day.
+We also asked the percent of time each angler fished with two lines.

+As was previously described, anglers were allowed to harvest only one bull trout during the 2011 season.
 Upon landing a bull trout, anglers were required to immediately release the fish or harvest it.
-For each bull trout harvested from Lake Koocanusa anglers were required to record the information in ballpoint pen and notch out a triangle on the edge of the catch card; much like what is required for most big game licenses.
+If a bull trout was harvested from Lake Koocanusa, the angler was required to record the information in ballpoint pen and notch out a triangle on the edge of the catch card; much like what is required for most big game licenses.

-We offered to provide bull trout anglers with a copy of the current bull trout fishing regulations and an informational pamphlet with each catch card issued.
+We offered to provide bull trout anglers a copy of the current bull trout fishing regulations and an informational pamphlet with each catch card issued.
 Pamphlets specifically outlined seasons, limits, restrictions, catch card use, catch-and-release fishing techniques and bull trout identification for all waters open to bull trout fishing.
-Special license procedures, regulations and conservation measures for bull trout were also itemized in the 2010 and 2011 Montana Fishing Regulations booklets.
+Special license procedures, regulations and conservation measures for bull trout were also itemized in the 2011 and 2012 Montana Fishing Regulations booklets.

-Completed catch cards helped to provide information on bull trout harvest, catch date, size and location for the 2010 - 2011 season.
+Completed catch cards helped to provide information on bull trout harvest, catch date, size and location for the 2011 - 2012 season.
 We still do not charge a fee for catch cards or assess a penalty for failure to return cards as specified.
-We requested the return of the previous year's catch card with the survey to improve the reliability of information.
+We requested that anglers retain their catch card until surveyed and return the 2011-2012 catch card with the survey to improve the reliability of information.

-To obtain the best and most thorough and accurate estimates of angling effort, harvest, and catch rates, MFWP conducted a mail survey of all anglers.
+To obtain the best and most thorough and accurate estimates of angling effort, harvest, and catch rates, MFWP also conducted a mail survey of all anglers.
 The survey asked for the same information as requested on the catch cards.
-Surveys were initially mailed to anglers on March 14, 2011.
-A follow up mailing was conducted on April 22, 2011 to anglers who had not returned surveys.
+Surveys were initially mailed to anglers on March 1, 2012.
+A follow up mailing was conducted on March 30, 2012 to anglers who had not returned surveys.
 Anglers were also reminded to return their catch cards with the surveys.

-For this report, we were most concerned with an estimate of bull trout catch and harvest for Lake Koocanusa.
+For this report, we were primarily concerned with estimates of bull trout catch and harvest for Lake Koocanusa.
 We used the survey in combination with catch card returns to estimate the total number of bull trout harvested.
 All estimates and graphs were generated in Microsoft Excel.
 Level of significance was at 0.05 unless otherwise noted.